All Episodes

 There are just a few exceptions to it.

-The payroll tax holiday being, I mean, anytime Democrats run on a tax cut, you understand that there's something really uh other than what appears to be on the surface going on.
+The payroll tax holiday being, I mean, anytime Democrats run on a tax cut, you understand that there's something really other than what appears to be on the surface going on.

-But for the most part, they're not even trying to Obama's not trying to camouflage what's going on.
+Obama's not trying to camouflage what's going on.

 Big government everywhere telling you what you have to buy, what you can't pay for it, what you will pay for it, all of this unconstitutional stuff.

-It's just it's it's in your face.
+It's in your face.

 This is going to bear watch.

-The White House Obama puts out this tweet.
+The White House, Obama puts out this tweet.

 I'm asking the American people to keep their stories coming.

-And they and then this was the first response.
+And this was the first response.

 It was from some guy named Scare Baby.